-Spread a Smile was founded by Josephine Segal and Vanessa Crocker in 2013 after seeing the positive impact a magician’s visit had on Josephine’s then nine year old nephew, Aaron, whilst he was being treated at Great Ormond Street Hospital (GOSH).
+Spread a Smile was founded in 2013 by Josephine Segal MBE and Vanessa Crocker MBE after seeing the positive impact a magician’s visit had on Josephine’s young nephew, Aaron, during his treatment at Great Ormond Street Hospital (GOSH).

-During his treatment Aaron became increasingly withdrawn.
-Josephine arranged for a magician to visit and it had the most remarkable effect – Aaron’s spirits were lifted and his treatment became more bearable.
-As a result, Aaron asked if magicians could also visit friends that he’d met on the ward to make them smile too but hospital regulations made this impossible.
+During his treatment Aaron had become increasingly withdrawn.
+Josephine arranged for a magician to visit and it had the most remarkable effect: Aaron’s spirits were lifted and his treatment became more bearable.
+As a result, Aaron asked if magicians could also visit friends that he’d met on the ward but hospital regulations made this impossible.
 Undeterred, Josephine promised Aaron she would find a way to make it happen.
-After teaming up with her friend and former colleague, Vanessa Crocker, and working with GOSH to make it happen, together they founded Spread a Smile.
+She teamed up with friend and former colleague Vanessa Crocker and working closely with GOSH, they founded Spread a Smile.

 From those early days, word spread and demand grew.
-Today, seven years on, Spread a Smile organises more than 35 monthly visits across eight London hospitals and one children’s hospice.
-This equates to more than 10,000 personalised bedside visits per annum.
+Today, ten years on, Spread a Smile works with 27 NHS partner hospitals and three hospices, providing joyful visits, activities, events and treat drops.
 In addition, with the launch of Smile TV and Smile Spaces in March 2020, the charity now offers digital entertainment for thousands of hospitalised children day and night.